-Inventory, 10 lbs : 7.50
+Inventory, 10 lbs : 87.79

-This item was last sold on : 04/24/15
+This item was last sold on : 12/08/23

-Italian eggplant is available year-round.
+Italian eggplants are available year-round.

 Though the name Italian eggplant eludes to these eggplants being native to Italy, their heritage lies further east in India and China, where the first domestication of Solanum melongena occurred.
-Trade routes brought eggplants to the southern warm climates of Italy and Sicily.
-Italian farmers embraced eggplants and soon the eggplant would become a symbolic vegetable of the Italian food culture.
-As Italian cuisine is dominated by the seasons, eggplants are one of the most popular vegetables of the summer and fall tables throughout much of Italy.
+Arabs and the trade routes brought eggplants to the warm southern climates of Italy in the 9th century and then to the rest of Europe in the 17th century.
+Today, Italian eggplants are available in farmers markets and specialty grocers in Asia, the United States, Europe, and South America.

 Restaurants currently purchasing this product as an ingredient for their menu.